Hathaway, a Democrat, was a senator from Maine from 1973 to 1978.

 He was previously the representative for Maine's 2nd congressional district (1965-1972).

-Each dot in the chart below was a member of the Senate in 1978.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Hathaway is shown as a purple triangle. (analysis methodology)
+Hathaway is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1978 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Hathaway sponsored bills primarily in these issue areas:

 Some of Hathaway’s most recently sponsored bills include...

 - S.Res.
 573 (95th): A Resolution expressing to the President the sense of concern felt by ...

 - S. 3508 (95th): A bill to amend title XVIII of the Social Security Act to ...